chloejones9464/whos-getting-the-next-round/README.md

 I was working on the pages Winner and Loser ready to move onto my JavaScript element of the project when I flicked over to the home page to find that the background and styles were all over the shop!
 I looked for the problem and found that the #mainMenu was used on the home page and for the button to take you back there on the Winner and Loser pages.
 To fix the issue, I created a class for the button with the styles in it and Voila!
 Back to normal.

+### Validator for HTML pages
+The validator pulled up the background image I'd placed in the body tag.
+I corrected this by putting the styling in the style.css sheet, but I came across an issue. there was no background image!!
+I searched online and used the help from Stack Overflow, I took the "" out of the path to the image.
+Still no image!
+I then removed assets and replaced with .. and re-added the "" to the path.....BOOM, image!
+I went on to change this on the game, winner, loser and draw pages.

+### Event listeners!!
+I couldn't, for the life of me, think how to connect the event listeners to the game page.
+So I reached out to my fab mentor Matt for a little guidance.
+He'd explained in detail about why we need to call the event listener function in the playGame() function.
+Matt also helped debug a function that was in my code during our call.
+The code wasn't registering the computerChoice function because I was comparing playerChoice and copmuterChoice when the computer was declated a variable with the value of computerChoice.
+This was changed, tested and all worked perfectly.

+### Changing the HTML to the winner/loser/draw pages content
+I was working on getting the content to show for when a player/computer wins or whether there was a draw.
+I'd managed to get this working but then had an error pop up in the console;
+"Uncaught TypeError
+playerWinnPage
+playerWin
+roundResults
+displayResults
+playerHasChosen
+HTMLDivElement

+I had to change the ids on the play again buttong and menu button.
+This corrected the issue as they had the same id and clashed.

+### Close game function
+I had a close game function in my code at the very beginning of my project but then researched that I'm unable to close the window through the function.
+This is becaosue the function can only work if the game was opened via JavaScript.
+With this in mind, I decided to remove the code from the game.

+### btn class from Bootstrap
+The button, when hovered over, was showing the classic Bootstrap blue background and white text.
+This was an issue as this did not tie into my color scheme and would look out of place.
+I did a little research and found from Quora that I was able to alter the button hover state and place an important at the end of each style, this ensured that the Boostrap styling is overwritten.

 ## Deployment